Stream Management Guides

 Shoreline Stabilization Handbook

 Published by the Lake Champlain SeaGrant program, this handbook deals primarily with lakeshore erosion and stabilization.
-However, it presents various stabilization techniques, such as bioengineering practices like live staking and erosion control logs, in simple-to-understand terms.
+It presents various stabilization techniques, such as bioengineering practices like live staking and erosion control logs, in simple-to-understand terms.
 These practices can be used along stream banks to counter erosion and promote stability.

 Living in Harmony with Streams